Learning quantum phase transitions through Topological Data Analysis: Results I: the periodic Anderson model

 Once all the persistence diagrams have been calculated, we have to compute their distance matrix, Eq.\,\eqref{eq:dist_matrix}.
 As outlined in Subsection \ref{subsec:pers}, there are multiple choice for the distance between two persistence diagrams.
 In this example, we construct the distance matrix $M$ using the \textit{Betti distance}, with $p=2$.
 This calculation is implemented in the \textit{giotto-tda} class \verb|PairwiseDistance|.
 Figure \ref{fig:distance_matrix} exhibits a heatmap representation of such a distance matrix: as expected, one can visually identify two darker clusters in the bottom-left and upper-right zones, and also two lighter clusters in the upper-left and bottom-right zones.
 This suggests that: (1) the point-clouds $X_v$ for $V/t$ in the range from $1.11$ to $1.16$ are all topologically similar as well as point clouds in the range from $1.17$ to $1.25$; (2) a point cloud $X_{v_1}$ for $1.11 \leq V/t \leq 1.16$ is topologically different from all point-clouds in the range [1.17, 1.25]; (3) a point cloud $X_{v_2}$ for $1.17 \leq V/t \leq 1.25$ is topologically different from all point-clouds in the range [1.11, 1.16].

 To formalize the above considerations, we perform a fuzzy spectral clustering analysis on the distance matrix.
 We implemented it using a combination of functions coming from the \verb|Python| packages \verb|scikit-learn|, \cite{scikit-learn}, and \verb|skfuzzy|, \cite{skfuzzy}.
 As mentioned earlier, applying fuzzy spectral clustering gives a membership-degree list $\bar{l}$, Eq.\,\eqref{eq:member_list}, which is displayed in Fig.\,\ref{fig:mem_deg}.
-Notice that, almost all membership degree values at $V/t$ lower than $1.17$ are very close to 1 (which is the maximum), whereas, for $V/t \geq 1.17$, most of $\bar{l}$ results are close to zero.
+We have performed the clustering algorithm over two different distance matrices: one is built using the Betti distance, and the other with the Wasserstein distance, both with $p=2$ -- the analysis for $p>2$ does not lead to any significant changes for the construction of the membership lines.
+Although the fuzzy values in the two cases are not the same, both curves display the same qualitative behavior, i.e.~being drastically reduced around the critical point.
+In other words, it suggests that the TDA is robust with respect to the choice of distance metric between persistence diagrams.
+Given this and the fact that implementing Wasserstein distances is more computationally expensive than the Betti one, we use the latter in all the other cases hereafter.
+Moreover, notice that, almost all membership degree values at $V/t$ lower than $1.17$ are very close to 1 (which is the maximum), whereas, for $V/t \geq 1.17$, most of $\bar{l}$ results are close to zero.
 A quasi-subsequence detection algorithm detects this behaviour and separate the two zones, giving $V_c=1.17(1)$.
 Here, the error bar corresponds to the step size of the hybridization in our analysis, i.e.~$\Delta V=0.01$.
 Repeating the same procedure to $U/t=4$, we obtain $V_c=0.98(1)$, as displayed in Fig.\,\ref{Fig:Pam02}.
 It is remarkable the agreement between TDA and the standard FSS analysis for the PAM.

 It is also worth to examine the impact of finite size effects to these TDA critical points.
 To this end, we have performed the same analysis for system sizes $L=8$, 10, and 14, fixing $\beta t =20$ and $U/t=4$, within the range $V/t=[0.93, 1.07]$.
 The critical points $V_{c}(L)$ are displayed in Fig.\,\ref{Fig:Pam02}\,(b), with error bars corresponding to the step size of the hybridization.
 As expected, our TDA exhibits finite size effects that could lead to deviations in $V_{c}(L)$, in particular for small systems sizes.
 That is, in order to obtain precise results within TDA, the analysis should be done for large $L$.
 Even though, this method is promising, since the relative error $\epsilon = |V_{c {\rm (TDA)}} - V_{c {\rm (FSS)}}|/ V_{c {\rm (FSS)}}$ is small; e.g., for $L=8$ we find $\epsilon = 6(2)\%$.